peteroupc/peteroupc.github.io/random.md

 - meet or exceed the quality requirements of a statistical-random implementation, and
 - have been initialized automatically with an _unpredictable seed_ before use.

+<a id=Hash_Functions></a>
+## Hash Functions

+A seemingly random number can be generated from arbitrary data using a _hash function_.

+A _hash function_ is a function that takes an arbitrary input of any size (such as a sequence of bytes or a sequence of characters) and returns an output with a fixed number of bits.
+That output is also known as a _hash code_.
+(By definition, hash functions are deterministic.
+The definition includes a PRNG that takes the input as a seed and outputs a random number<sup>[(4)](#Note4)</sup>.)

+A hash code can be used as follows:
+- The hash code can serve as a seed for a PRNG, and the desired random numbers can be generated from that PRNG.
+(See my document on [random number generation methods](https://peteroupc.github.io/randomfunc.html) for techniques.)
+- If a number of random bits is needed, and the hash code has at least that many bits, then that many bits may instead be taken directly from the hash code.

+Any hash function used to generate seemingly random numbers this way should be designed such that&mdash;
+- every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called _avalanche property_), and
+- if the hash function's use implicates computer or information security, it is at least cost-prohibitive to find an unknown second input that leads to the same output as that of a given input or to find an unknown input that leads to a given output.

 <a id=GPU_Programming_Environments></a>
 ## GPU Programming Environments